IBM/watson-banking-chatbot/DEVELOPING.md

 The input to Watson Conversation can be in the form of:
 * JSON files

-For our Banking chatbot journey, we have chosen to seed Watson Conversation & Watson RnR with documents coming from banking industry.
+For our Banking chatbot journey, we have chosen to seed Watson Conversation & Watson Discovery with documents coming from banking industry along with leveraging Watson NLU, Tone Analyzer
-Look for future journeys where we will dive deeper into the full power and capabilities of the Watson Conversation, Watson RnR with India Stack
+Look for future journeys where we will dive deeper into the full power and capabilities of the Watson Conversation, Watson Discovery.